 The benefits of such a proactive approach to a company’s security program should be easy to see with these points in mind.
 That being said, how do companies determine if pentesting is right for their company other than by understanding the service costs and calculating the potential return on investment?
 Let’s take a closer look.

 The simple answer is it depends.
 Factors that influence pentest costs such as the number of assets to be tested and how complex each of these assets are.

-In general, the average cost of a pentest ranges from $4,000 for a small organization and simple test to more than hundreds of thousands of dollars for testing complex systems such as with a set of enterprise assets.
+In general, the average cost of a pentest ranges from thousands of dollars for a small organization and simple test to more than hundreds of thousands of dollars for testing complex systems such as with a set of enterprise assets.

 Why is Pentesting Important for Cybersecurity?

 As companies look to invest in their cybersecurity, they should consider pentesting as a necessary component of their overall security program.
 With many different tactics supporting a strong security posture, companies should not overlook a proactive tactic such as that offered by pentesting.